1867 Romanian general election: Senate race

 In the race for Senate, which took place on December 30 – January 3 (Old Style: December 18–22), the "Reds" faced significant difficulties.
 The liberal press aired allegations of fraud by the "Whites": in Olt County, a delegation of electors, including Ioan Căpitănescu, refused to cast their vote, as a sign of protest.
 A separate scandal took hold in the largely non-Romanian constituency of Bolgrad, where Aristid Pascal, the eventual winner, published manifestos addressing Bessarabian Bulgarians in their native tongue.
 Another controversy involved Romanulu, which published archive documents from the 1850s.
 These purportedly showed that Ioan Manu and Constantin N. Brăiloiu, both of whom ran for Senate as "Whites", had plotted a violent clampdown against liberal activists.

 The votes for Senate were still counted, and in some instances still cast, during January.
-By January 5, ballotage in the Second Senatorial College awarded mandates to Nicolae Crețulescu (for Ismail), Emil Casimir (Baia), Ion Pastia (Putna), and Iorgu Scorțescu (Roman); Factionalist leader Ionescu was senator for the University of Iași, and Alexandru Orăscu represented the one in Bucharest.
+By January 5, ballotage in the Second Senatorial College awarded mandates to Nicolae Kretzulescu (for Ismail), Emil Casimir (Baia), Ion Pastia (Putna), and Iorgu Scorțescu (Roman); Factionalist leader Ionescu was senator for the University of Iași, and Alexandru Orăscu represented the one in Bucharest.
 Bishop Filaret Scriban, who had initially refrained from running (only urging his fellow Factionalists to elect "good Christians and good patriots"), ended up being voted in as a senator, both in Iași and Botoșani Counties.
 In Bucharest, Haralambie also presented himself as a candidate in the senatorial race for the Second College, which was only held on January 8.

 Overall, in the upper chamber, the "Reds" lost to a thin majority formed by Ion Ghica's moderates and "White" conservatives.
 Incomplete lists for the separate precincts and two colleges of Senate appeared in the press, as follows: